GENESIS: A Generative Model of Episodic-Semantic Interaction: Discussion

 Fifth, our simulations followed classical paradigms in which the model is externally instructed what to memorize (e.g., all items in a list).
 In natural settings, however, organisms autonomously decide when and what to store based on factors such as event segmentation, surprise, and saliency \citep{zacks2020event,kumar2023bayesian}.
 Future work could endow GENESIS with mechanisms for autonomous event boundary detection and memory updating \citep{lu2022neural}.
+Relatedly, future extensions could enable GENESIS to store not only episodes but also their associated utility, potentially allowing the model to capture episodic influences on decision-making \citep{nicholas2025proactive,nicholas2026episodic,zhou2024episodic,bornstein2017reminders,mason2025explicit}.

 Sixth, recall dynamics were simplified.
 In the serial recall task, we did not implement a stopping rule, although recall empirically tends to terminate when confidence declines \citep{atkinson1968human,kahana2020computational}.
 Future implementations could include a confidence-based termination mechanism, where recall ceases when query–key similarity drops below threshold.